KRFOSS/kali-docs/general-use/python3-transition/index.md

 so that random exploit scripts have a reasonable chance to run successfully.

-Howewer, pip for Python2 (aka python-pip) is gone, `/usr/bin/pip` is the same as `/usr/bin/pip3` and it will install modules for Python 3.
+However, pip for Python2 (aka python-pip) is gone, `/usr/bin/pip` is the same as `/usr/bin/pip3` and it will install modules for Python 3.
 See the FAQ below for more information.